-Assuming normal weather conditions return and drought restrictions are lifted, Cal Water's baseline demand forecasting models indicate that District demand could rebound from its current level of 85 GPCD to 103 GPCD by 2020 without continued investment in conservation.
+Assuming normal weather conditions return and drought restrictions are lifted, Cal Water's baseline demand forecasting models indicate that District demand could rebound to 188 GPCD by 2020 without continued investment in conservation.
 The baseline demand forecast adjusts future predicted demand for expected water savings from plumbing codes and appliance standards as well as water rate and income effects, but excludes water savings from future implementation of District conservation programs.
 This is done so that the amount of additional needed water savings from District conservation programs can be estimated.
-Thus assuming no further conservation investment, demand is forecast to rebound by 21 percent from its 2015 level.
+While predicted baseline demand in 2020 is about six percent below pre-drought GPCD, it would nonetheless mean that the District would not meet its legislated per capita water use target of 185 GPCD and therefore would be out of compliance with SB X7-7 unless additional conservation is realized.

 This is not a certainty, of course.
 Forecasts are informed predictions of an uncertain future.
 As part of its planning process, Cal Water scored each of its districts in terms of SB X7-7 noncompliance risk, as illustrated in Figure 6.
 A district was scored "LOW" if its forecast GPCD was more than 10 percent below its target GPCD.
 It was scored "HIGH" if its forecast GPCD was more than 10 percent above its target GPCD.
 And it was scored "MEDIUM" if its forecast GPCD was within 10 percent of its target GPCD.
 The exceedence threshold of +/-10 percent differentiating "LOW" from "HIGH" was used to account for possible forecast error in the district's baseline demand forecasts.
-Noncompliance risk for the Mid-Peninsula District was scored "LOW" because predicted 2020 demand of 103 GPCD is more than 10 percent below its legislated target demand of 124 GPCD.
+Noncompliance risk for the Los Altos Suburban District was scored "MEDIUM"

+because predicted 2020 demand of 188 GPCD is within 10 percent of its legislated target demand of 185 GPCD.